renzoe/LoRaWAN-Bandits/README.md

 ### Companion Paper
-This source code goes with the peer-reviewed paper :
+This source code and data goes with the peer-reviewed paper :
 ```
 Renzo E. Navas, Ghina Dandachi, Yassine Hadjadj-Aoul, and Patrick Maillé.
 "Energy-Aware Spreading Factor Selection in LoRaWAN Using Delayed-Feedback Bandits"
 2023 IFIP Networking Conference (IFIP Networking), Barcelona, Spain, 2023, pp. 1-9.
-IEEE, 2023 (forthcoming).
+IEEE, 2023.
 ```

+**Please, if you use or are inspired by this source code, cite our aforementioned article.**

 This is the source code used to generate the experimental results of the paper.
 Most of the source code development was made on the first half of the year 2021.

+**[DESIGN]** We share the design information of our solution that justifies the metrics and some important decision we took along the way.
+They are located in the folder [`/design/`](design/).

-We share the data of the experiments we ran and some useful scripts we used to calculate metrics and do some plots.
+**[DATA]** We share the data of the experiments we ran and some useful scripts we used to calculate metrics and do some plots.
 They are located in the folder [`/data/`](data/).

+In the folder [`/data/2023-04-27-AgressiveBandits/`](data/2023-04-27-AgressiveBandits), we also include many other experiments that where not integrated to the  publication (mostly due to a mix of lack of time and article space) in which we experiment with parameters to more agressively learn (but this yield to varying results depeding the scenario.
+The parameters on the article are good all-around for the scenarios we simulate).